Jackson LaCombe

-Jackson Trevor LaCombe (born January 9, 2001) is an American professional ice hockey defenseman and alternate captain for the Anaheim Ducks of the National Hockey League (NHL).
-LaCombe was drafted 39th overall by the Ducks in the 2019 NHL entry draft.
+Jackson Trevor LaCombe (born January 9, 2001) is an American professional ice hockey player who is a defenseman and alternate captain for the Anaheim Ducks of the National Hockey League (NHL).
+LaCombe was drafted 39th overall by the Ducks in the 2019 NHL entry draft and made his NHL debut with the team in 2023.
+Internationally he has played for the American national team at multiple tournaments, winning a gold medal at the 2025 World Championships, and being named to the team for the gold medal-winning team at the 2026 Winter Olympics, though he did not play at the latter.

 Playing career

-Amateur
+High school

 LaCombe attended Shattuck-Saint Mary's where he helped SSM win the 2016 USA Hockey Youth Tier I 14 U national championship.
-During his senior year in the 2018–19 season he set a school record for points by a defenseman with 89 points during the 2018–19 season.
+During his senior year in the 2018–19 season, he set a school record for points by a defenseman with 89 points.

 Collegiate

 LaCombe began his collegiate career for the Minnesota Golden Gophers during the 2019–20 season.
-During his freshman year he recorded three goals and ten assists in 37 games and led all Big Ten freshman defenseman with 61 blocked shots and ranked second in scoring.
+During freshman year he recorded three goals and 10 assists in 37 games and led all Big Ten freshman defenseman with 61 blocked shots and ranked second in scoring.
 He was subsequently named to the Big Ten All-Freshman Team.

-During the 2020–21 season, in his sophomore year, he recorded four goals and 17 assists in 27 games.
+During the 2020–21 season, his sophomore year, he recorded four goals and 17 assists in 27 games.
 Following an outstanding season, he was named to the All-Big Ten First Team and named an AHCA Second Team All-American.

 Professional

 On April 10, 2023, LaCombe was signed by the Anaheim Ducks to a two-year, entry-level contract.
-On April 11, he made his debut against the Vancouver Canucks in a 2–3 loss.
-On January 20, 2024, LaCombe scored his first NHL goal against the San Jose Sharks in a 3–5 loss.
+On April 11, he made his NHL debut against the Vancouver Canucks in a 3–2 loss.
+On January 20, 2024, LaCombe scored his first NHL goal against the San Jose Sharks in a 5–3 loss.
 On October 2, 2025, LaCombe signed an eight-year extension with the Ducks, taking effect at the start of the 2026–27 season.